Today’s Topic: Pre-Performance Anxiety and What You Can Do About It

 - I wake up at this time, I eat this.
 Even if I feel nauseous, I eat it, because I need to fuel my body.

-- Then I drink my water, and then I get in the car, and then I think about this,” and you kind of get a whole plan lined out.
+- Then I drink my water, and then I get in the car, and then I think about this,” and you get a whole plan lined out.
 It’s so that there’s no, “Should I or shouldn’t I eat this?
 No, it’s just what I do, I eat this.”

-- And then you don’t have to be kind of running around in fear, trying to decide what to do on that day, you just know, “This is the next thing on my checklist.
+- And then you don’t have to be running around in fear, trying to decide what to do on that day, you just know, “This is the next thing on my checklist.
 This is the next thing on my checklist.”
 And that itself can take the nerves down majorly.

 Priming for Flow

 The next thing I did with Lauren is prime her for flow.
-Flow is that experience, you guys hear me talk about it all the time, where you click in and everything just flows.
+Flow is that experience, you hear me talk about it all the time, where you click in and everything just flows.
 All of your training takes over, you don’t have to struggle, and you’re working harder than you’ve ever have.
 Usually this comes up in those crazy sets, that you’re like, “What is my coach thinking?
 There’s no way we could do that.”
 That’s when you find flow, when you’re maximizing, you know, you’re pushing yourself to the absolute limit.

-What we do, and this is actually in the Perform Happy community, is have a whole 15 session course on how to basically wire your brain to have more flow experiences, but the number one thing that you guys can do, I’m gonna give you a little bit of it, is you can get present and in your body.
+What we do, and this is actually in the Perform Happy community, is have a whole 15 session course on how to basically wire your brain to have more flow experiences, but the number one thing that you guys can do, I’m going to give you a little bit of it, is you can get present and in your body.
 Fear is always about the future.
 Fear is in the future.
 If you’re in right now, everything’s okay.
 Unless you’re being chased by a tiger, then that’s different!

 Being in the Moment

 But in this moment, no matter where you are, if you’re sitting at home, or if you’re at a meet, you’re okay.
-It’s the fear of what’s gonna happen, what’s gonna go wrong, that makes everything feel so scary.
+It’s the fear of what’s going to happen, what’s going to go wrong, that makes everything feel so scary.
 Train yourself to be in the moment: that means you’re not thinking about what happened last time, what went wrong before, what could fail again, “Last week wasn’t good, oh my gosh, my taper was off.”
 Any of that stuff, that’s not in the present either.
 You let go of the past, you let go of the future, and you just find yourself in the moment.

 Focusing on One Thing